craigmckeachie/handsonreact.com/docs/11-Lists.md

 - functions like `forEach` and `map` to the Array in ES5
 - the arrow function in ES6 (ES2015)

-Clear the code in `main.jsx` and work through each example below to see the progression.
+Clear the code in `main.js` and work through each example below to see the progression.

 ### a. for loop